Carrying a printed screenplay around is not an option anymore. Of course, you can do it, but what a pain!

 Price: For Dropbox/Google Drive – Free!
 For iOS AirDrop, you just need to own an iPhone or iPad.

-Wonk Factor: You’re a nerd with cool sunglasses.
+Wonk Factor: You’re a nerd, but in a cool way.